 Read the press release about the FDA approval of Vivitrol.

 Whether you live in the East Bay or in a South Bay community like San Jose, addiction treatment with Dr. Gracer could be just what you need to finally get control.
 Call 925.277.1100 or send an email to find out about our program.
-Gracer Medical Group in San Ramon serves Central and Northern California and is especially convenient for residents of Walnut Creek, Danville, Dublin and Pleasanton.(1) Grant BF, Dawson DA, Stinson FS, Chou SP, Dufour MC, Pickering RP.
+Gracer Behavioral Health Services in San Ramon serves Central and Northern California and is especially convenient for residents of Walnut Creek, Danville, Dublin and Pleasanton.(1) Grant BF, Dawson DA, Stinson FS, Chou SP, Dufour MC, Pickering RP.
 The 12-Month Prevalence and Trends in DSM-IV Alcohol Abuse and Dependence: United States, 1991-1992 and 2001-2002.
 Drug and Alcohol Dependence; 2004; 74:223-234.

 (2) SAMHSA, Office of Applied Studies.
 Substance Dependence, Abuse and Treatment Tables; 2003.